 Editorial Note: The Case Challenge series includes difficult-to-diagnose conditions, some of which are not frequently encountered by most clinicians but are nonetheless important to accurately recognize.
 Test your diagnostic and treatment skills using the following patient scenario and corresponding questions.
 If you have a case that you would like to suggest for a future Case Challenge, please contact us.

-A 58-year-old construction site foreman presents with the chief complaint that he is unable to maintain an erection.
+A 58-year-old construction site foreman is unable to maintain an erection.
 The onset was gradual; however, the problem has been progressing for 2 years.
 With sufficient stimulation, he can obtain a firm erection with a rigidity of approximately 90%.
 He does not have difficulty with orgasm or ejaculation.